35 Things Every Nursing Student Needs before Starting School

 I know that money is tight while in nursing school (I’ve talked about that here) but do yourself a favor and purchase a quality stethoscope before you start school . . . if you don’t you will just end up spending more money once you graduate and that first one will just be a waste of money.

-I can’t tell you the number of times we would finish intubating a patient and ask for a stethoscope only to find that it was too weak to even hear lung sounds.
+I can’t tell you the number of times we would finish intubating a patient and ask for a stethoscope only to find that it was too weak even to hear lung sounds.

 Whoever invented these are brilliant and I owe them at least a round of beers for all the sticky jams they have prevented for me.
 To define the use of a hemostat would be to limit the capabilities.
 Although they were created in the sense of helping in surgeries, they can be used for so many things: